Farallon Islands: North Farallon Islands

 Some of those unnamed rocks, however, have Spanish names, such as Piedra Guadalupe, Peñasco Quebrado and Farallón Vizcaíno.

 Fanny Shoal

-5 km WNW of the North Farallones is Fanny Shoal, a bank 3 km in extent, with depth less than 55 meters, marking the northernmost and westernmost feature of the group, albeit entirely submerged.
+3 miles (5 km) WNW of the North Farallones is Fanny Shoal, a bank 2 miles (3 km) in extent, with depth less than 180' (55 meters), marking the northernmost and westernmost feature of the group, albeit entirely submerged.

-Noonday Rock, which rises abruptly from a depth of 37 meters, with a least depth of 4 m over it at low tide, is the shallowest point of Fanny Shoal.
-There is a lighted bell buoy about 1 km west of Noonday Rock.
+Noonday Rock, which rises abruptly from a depth of 120' (37 meters), with a least depth of 4 m over it at low tide, is the shallowest point of Fanny Shoal.
+There is a lighted bell buoy about 1000 yards (1 km) west of Noonday Rock.
 Noonday Rock, formerly known as Fanny Rock, derives its name from that of the clipper ship that struck it on January 1, 1863, and sank within one hour.